mozilla-l10n/documentation/products/firefox_desktop/setup_searchplugins.md

 http://mozilla-version-control-tools.readthedocs.io/en/latest/hgmozilla/firefoxworkflow.html
 https://www.mercurial-scm.org/wiki/Bookmarks

-## Setting up files for locale's repository
+## Setting up files for locale’s repository
 ### region.properties
 region.properties is stored in `/browser/chrome/browser-region` and it contains information about protocol handlers.
 You can use [this region.properties model](desktop_region.properties) as a base, making sure to remove non existing searchplugins from `search.order`.